YaBoyMH/Blooket-Hack-Request/README.md

 # If-you-need-Blooket-hacks-I-will-try-to-get-you-what-you-want-
 All this code has not been done by me but different people.
-Such as @therealgliz, @DummyPatato, @Zastix, @VilliansRule4000.
+Such as @therealgliz "https://github.com/therealgliz", @DummyPatato "https://github.com/DummyPotato", @Zastix "https://github.com/notzastix", @VilliansRule4000 "https://github.com/VillainsRule4000".
 Full credit to them for making all of the code I have listed in this repository.
 I am not trying to steal I am trying to help people find!

 I will update the list of people as I list code on it.